-Stable interest rates, decreasing inflation rates, and a decreasing likelihood of a recession led to a broad market upswing in 2023, as evidenced by the benchmark returns in the table on the next page.
-The Plan experienced positive returns from its investment portfolio in 2023 due to increases in both equity and fixed income holdings.
-As reported by the Plan's investment consultant, the preliminary total investment return based on fair value, net of fees, was 9.7% in 2023 compared to -13.3% in 2022.
+Stable interest rates, slowing inflation rates, and a decreasing likelihood of a recession led to a continued market upswing in 2024, as evidenced by the benchmark returns in the table on the next page.
+The Plan experienced positive returns from its investment portfolio in 2024 due to increases in both equity and fixed income holdings.
+As reported by the Plan's investment consultant, the preliminary total investment return based on fair value, net of fees, was 8.5% in 2024 compared to 9.7% in 2023.
 In absolute terms, all asset classes except real estate positively contributed to performance.
-In relative terms, private equity, hedge funds, and infrastructure exceeded their respective benchmarks.
+In relative terms, private equity, hedge funds, and international equity exceeded their respective benchmarks.